ml6team/techdays-agntcy-tutorial/coffeeAGNTCY/coffee_agents/lungo/README.md

-Absolutely!
-I’ve cleaned up your Markdown, organized the titles hierarchically, fixed heading sizes, and integrated your monsoon workshop instructions seamlessly into the flow.
-Here’s the polished version:

 # CoffeeAgntcy Workshop: Multi-Agent System Integration

 Welcome to the **CoffeeAgntcy Workshop**!
 This interactive exercise will guide you through deploying and exploring a multi-agent coffee trading system and challenge you to integrate weather awareness into the Vietnam farm agent.

----

-## 🎯 Workshop Objectives

-By the end of this workshop, you will be able to:

-- Deploy a complete multi-agent system using Agntcy components
-- Understand how agents communicate using Agent-to-Agent (A2A) protocols
-- Explore the system architecture and observe agent interactions
-- **Complete the main challenge**: Integrate monsoon awareness into the Vietnam farm agent

 ---